-It has been held by certain thinkers who are affiliated to a materialist doctrine that there is a certain unavoidable relationship between body and consciousness, because the body, also, is conscious.
+It has been held by certain thinkers who are affiliated to a materialist doctrine that there is a certain unavoidable relationship between body and consciousness because the body, also, is conscious.
 When you prick the body with a needle, you will know that the body is pricked.
 If the consciousness is not vitally related to the body, organically, so to speak, consciousness cannot feel the prick.

-If, on this assumption, we go back to our question of where consciousness is located, we would not be able to give a correct and final answer.
+If, on this assumption, we go back to our question as to where consciousness is located, we would not be able to give a correct and final answer.
 If it is true that consciousness, for the purpose of our present argument, is accepted to be inside the body only, whatever be its relation to the body, then it cannot be outside the body.

 A difference has been noticed between what people call the primary qualities of an object and its secondary qualities.
 The secondary qualities are the descriptive characteristics by which we apprehend the nature of an object.
 That is to say, the way in which an object reacts to the sense organs is the secondary quality.
 But the reaction of an object upon the senses cannot necessarily be considered as the nature of the object itself.
 Something may produce a reaction for reasons other than what the thing itself is.
 So, the nature of a reaction cannot be the definition of the object as it is.